mannu24/NotificationManagerPOC/README.md

 ## Introduction

-This project is built with Laravel and uses Vite for asset compilation.
+This project is built with Laravel LiveWire and uses Vite for asset compilation.
 Follow the steps below to get the project up and running.

 ## Prerequisites